 gridGeometry Manager, Cells With Sticky Edges

 There are plenty of other options to the grid geometry manager.
 For example, it is possible to give some rows/columns more “weight” than others, which gives them more space in the master.
-For example, if in the above example you wanted to allocate 1/3 of the width of the master to column 0 and 2/3 of the width to column 1, the following commands would achieve that:
+For example, if in the above example you wanted to allocate 1/3 of the width of the master to column 0 and 2/3 of the width to column 1, then the following commands would achieve that:

 grid columnconfigure .
 0 -weight 1 grid columnconfigure .
 1 -weight 2